 I am the Administrator of Independent American Communities blog, and a Housing Consumer Advocate, exposing residential real estate corruption & educating consumers in search of the American Dream.

 I believe that:

 US housing policies must restore and uphold private property rights and civil rights and liberties for housing consumers.

 Governance of communities must be open and transparent.

-Consumers – including buyers as well as property owners and shareholders – are entitled to full disclosure of the obligations and risks of Association-Governed Housing and Special Districts that govern residential communities.
+Consumers – including buyers as well as property owners and shareholders – should be entitled to full disclosure of the obligations and risks of Association-Governed Housing and Special Districts that govern residential communities.

 U.S. consumers and taxpayers deserve a diversity of neighborhood choice – including non-HOA, non-CID housing.

 Housing policy must ensure safe, healthy living environments, the utmost respect for individual rights, and stable, long-term affordability for all U.S. residents, no matter where they choose to live.